-File Agent must be installed on a UNIX component of z/OS and configured to communicate with the Connect:Direct server.
+File Agent must be installed in a directory of the Unix System Services component of z/OS and configured to communicate with the Connect:Direct server.
 Use a PC for terminal emulation when you are ready to create a configuration file when executing File Agent.
-File Agent uses mount points, which are HFS files requiring at least 20 cyclinders of available space.
+File Agent uses mount points, which are HFS/zFS files requiring at least 20 cyclinders of available space.
 See Connect:Direct for z/OS Release Notes for the complete list of software requirements for the File Agent component.